 Enhancing Cut Flower Production and Marketing for Produce Growers: Methods of Diversification Into Proven Niches

-As originally cast, this project directly assists produce growers in diversifying into cut flowers by providing some of the answers to three of the most important issues that effect cut flower growers: The evaluation of new cut flower cultivars against industry standards, developing production budgets and working out the details of succession planting protocols.
-In addition, the 2005 research program began evaluating biorational fungicides for control of powdery mildew in zinnia.
+This project directly assists produce growers in diversifying into cut flowers by providing some of the answers to three of the most important issues that effect cut flower growers: The evaluation of new cut flower cultivars against industry standards, developing production budgets, and working out the details of succession planting protocols.
 By providing this information, growers will directly benefit through improved profitability.

-Current flower growers, Master Gardeners and research staff cooperate in the cultivar evaluation part of the project by growing and evaluating cut flowers for compatibility with our climate and growing conditions, marketability and saleable yield.
+Current flower growers, Master Gardeners, and research staff will cooperate in the cultivar evaluation part of the project by growing and evaluating cut flowers for compatibility with our climate and growing conditions, marketability, and saleable yield.
 Flowers grown on cooperator farms as part of this program are sold through the normal market channels that a grower would use.
 The actual selling prices will be used in developing the production budgets.
-Production budgets for Sunflowers, Zinnias, Karma Dahlias and Summer Bouquets are in various stages of development.

 Cooperating growers will hold open houses and twilight meetings to share growing practices and the projects’ results with neighbors.
-All project publications such as the annual trials reports will be posted to the Capital Region Horticulture Team website as well as printed and provided for growers at meetings.
+All project publications such as the annual trials reports will be posted to the Franklin County Horticulture website as well as printed and provided for growers at meetings.

-This project will greatly expand on the existing Penn State Cooperative Extension Cut Flower Evaluation program began in 1999 by providing the resources for the program to expand beyond simple cultivar showcases.
-The results of this programs’ trials were disseminated at the 2005 ASCFG (Association of Specialty Cut Flowers Growers) New Growers School as well as at other venues.
+This project will greatly expand on the existing Penn State Cooperative Extension Cut Flower Evaluation program by providing the resources for the program to expand beyond simple cultivar showcases.
+The results of this programs’ trials will also be disseminated at the 2005 Cut Flower Short Course to be held at or near one of the trial gardens.

 1) Of the more than 250 cut flower growers that attend the annual Mid-Atlantic Fruit and Vegetable conference and hundreds more that attend the cut flower field trials on 5 sites around PA, at least 50% of those attending project activities will utilize the flower cultivars identified in the trials program as superior and increase marketable materials per production area.